Converse Logo

 Converse Emblem

 The brand name is written in a simple sans-serif font.
-The color combination is monochromatic: black color symbolizes integrity, elegance, and perfection, while white symbolizes charm and purity.
+The color combination is monochromatic: black symbolizes integrity, elegance, and perfection, while white symbolizes charm and purity.

 FAQ